EndBug/game-tracker/docs/r6/rainbow.md

 You can find codes for supported weapons and weapon types [here](/r6/r6_names#weapon-categories).

 Examples:
-* `r6 wp camrs Snake_Nade` → Displays CAMRS stats for `Snake_Nade` by searching the user in the `uplay` category.
+* `r6 wp camrs BandltlsMyMaln` → Displays CAMRS stats for `BandltlsMyMaln` by searching the user in the `uplay` category.
-* `r6 wp assault Saunshi xbl` → Displays assault weapons stats for `Saunshi` by searching the user in the `xbl` category.
+* `r6 wp assault Truman xbl` → Displays assault weapons stats for `Truman` by searching the user in the `xbl` category.
-* `r6 wp L85A2 @YoMama` → Displays L85A2 stats for the mentioned user, if they linked their account.
+* `r6 wp L85A2 @DiscordUser` → Displays L85A2 stats for the mentioned user, if they linked their account.
 * `r6 wp pistol` → Displays your pistol weapons stats, if you linked your account.

 <details>